Enyalioides laticeps

-Enyalioides laticeps, the Amazon broad-headed wood lizard, is a dwarf iguanian lizard abundantly found in Amazonian rainforests.
-They are semi-arboreal and mostly live in forests.
-Other names for it include broad-headed wood lizards, Big-headed stick lizards (lagartijas de palo de cabezonas), Guichenot's Dwarf Iguana, Amazon Forest Dragon, or Amazon Dwarf-Iguana (Iguana enana amazónica).
+Enyalioides laticeps, the Amazon broad-headed wood lizard, is a dwarf iguanian lizard found abundantly in Amazonian rainforests.
+They are semi-arboreal.
+Other common names for these lizards include big-headed stick lizards (lagartijas de palo de cabezonas), Guichenot's dwarf iguana, Amazon dwarf-iguana (Iguana enana amazónica), and Amazon forest dragon.

-It is a small, ornamented lizard that grows up to 157 mm (0.5 ft) long and have very high vertebral crests along their backs.
-They change colors based on environmental factors.
-Amazon broad-headed wood lizards rely on rapid running to move around; however, they spend the vast majority of their time motionless, blending into the rainforest background (branches, palm fronds), and ambushing prey.
-When attacked by predators, E. laticeps may stay motionless like a wood stick to avoid predation.
-When found by predators, it may suddenly spring into motion, quickly reatreting to burrows in the ground.
+E. laticeps is a small, ornamented lizard that grows up to 157 mm long and features a very high vertebral crest along its back.
+They may change color based on environmental factors and rely on rapid running to move around, though they spend the vast majority of their time motionless, blending into the rainforest background (branches, palm fronds) and ambushing prey.
+When attacked by predators, E. laticeps may remain motionless like a wood stick to avoid predation.
+If discovered, it may suddenly spring into motion, quickly retreating to burrows in the ground.